-One of the blessings of missionary work is that missionary work cleanses sin.
-Of course only our Lord and Savior Jesus Christ has the power to cleanse us of sin, which power he possesses thanks to his suffering for the sins of the world.
-And by faithfully doing missionary work, we do the things that are necessary to take advantage of the Atonement of Jesus Christ.
+One of the blessings of missionary work is that it cleanses sin.
+Of course only our Lord and Savior Jesus Christ has the power to cleanse us of sin, but what I mean when I say that missionary work cleanses sin is that by faithfully doing missionary work, we naturally do the things that are necessary to put the atonement to work in our lives.

 When I arrived in Argentina and had my first interview with my mission president, he shared this scriptural concept and it has always stuck with me.
 I wish I had written down the scripture he shared with me that day, but perhaps it’s better that I can’t remember what it was because it has caused my to do my own scripture study of the subject.

 The following are scriptural examples I have found as evidence that missionary work cleanses sin:

 - To early Church missionaries the Lord said, “And in this place let them lift up their voice and declare my word with loud voices, without wrath or doubting, lifting up holy hands upon them.
 For I am able to make you holy, and your sins are forgiven you.”
 D&C 60:7

 - To the early pioneers of these latter days the Lord said, “And I give unto you, who are the first laborers in this last kingdom, a commandment that you assemble yourselves together, and organize yourselves, and prepare yourselves, and sanctify yourselves; yea, purify your hearts, and cleanse your hands and your feet before me, that I may make you clean.”
 D&C 88:74